dotnetzero/script/README.md

 ## Why

-There was a project 42 years ago called Tree Surgeon what would setup a directory structure for your next project.
-This was early, early .NET days but it was a handy little utility.
+There was a project 42 years ago, called Tree Surgeon, that would setup a directory structure for your next project.
+This was early, early .NET days, but it was a handy little utility.

-init.ps1 takes some CLI observations from NPM and attempts to setup a initialized empty shell of a repo to help projects get setup quickly.
+init.ps1 takes some CLI observations from NPM and attempts to setup an initialized empty shell of a repo to help projects get setup quickly.

 ## The Defaults

 - [x] source code into a root level src directory
-- [x] components to deploy into a artifacts directory
+- [x] components to deploy into an artifacts directory
 - [x] permanent tools going into a tools directory
 - [x] using a file named default.ps1 as your primary build script
 - [x] prompts you for a few default tasks